 Curriculum

 Mechanical Engineering offers a wide range of opportunities for students.
 Students have access to world-class instructors and facilities, and begin hands-on work in our Machine Shop in their first week of MECH 2.
-In third year, students can choose to focus their studies in Biomechanics and Medical Devices, Mechatronics, Thermofluids or Aerospace, or to take courses from all three of these areas in the General Mechanical Engineering stream.
-In fourth year, students complete a design project with industry clients, and can also try their hands at academic research in our Introduction to Academic Research course.
+In third year, students tailor their degree to their interests with one of our Options, and can begin to explore research opportunities.
+In fourth year, students tie all their studies together by completing a year-long Capstone design project with a real-world client.

 Click on the tabs below or take a look at our Course Planning and Registration Guides to learn more about our curriculum: